jxwleong/altera-de1-processor/README.md

 | 1           | 0            | D2  |
 | 1           | 1            | D3  |

 4-to-1 multiplexer functions like 2-to-1 multiplexer but with extra select signals as shown as table above.
 When the select signals (S1S0) is `00` it will select LSB as the output and so on.

+The verilog code for 2-to-1 multiplexer can be found [here](https://github.com/jason9829/AlteraDE1_SimpleProcessor/blob/master/mux2to1.v) and the code for 4-to1 multiplexer is located [here](https://github.com/jason9829/AlteraDE1_SimpleProcessor/blob/master/mux4to1.v).

 5. **Adder-subtractor**